jellyfin-archive/jellyfin-docs/general/server/media/comics.md

 # Comics / Mangas

-Comics and Mangas, from now on referred to as Comics, should usually be in the library root directory or in a subfolder for the individual comics.
+Comics and mangas, from now on referred to as comics, should usually be in the library root directory or in a subfolder for the individual comics.
 The subfolders allow for organization of metadata and images.

 For best results, it is recommended to name the files similar to the following schema where the volume number and issue number are used **interchangeable**.